keycloakify/keycloakify-starter/README.md

                           # your theme on a real Keycloak instance.

 npx eject-keycloak-page # Prompt that let you select the pages you want to customize
-                        # This CLI tools is not guarenty to work, you can always copy pase pages
+                        # This CLI tools is not guaranty to work, you can always copy pase pages
                         # from the Keycloakify repo.

 npx initialize-email-theme # For initializing your email theme